119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Batteries and Electrical Components

 Lead-acid batteries can be recycled to a high degree.
-Lead, plastic casings, and electrolyte liquids are recovered to produce new lead-acid batteries.
+Lead, plastic casings, and electrolyte liquids are recovered and used to produce new lead-acid batteries.
 Electric vehicle lithium-ion batteries also undergo disassembly to recover lithium, cobalt, and other metals.
 Other electrical parts, such as wiring, sensors, and motors, can also be shredded to recover copper and aluminum.
 Recycling these components displaces the need for mining and keeps hazardous and heavy metals out of the environment.

 Engine Parts and Transmission